Headache Pharmacology

 |---|---|---|---|

-| Triptans | 5-HT1B/1D agonists → cranial vasoconstriction + inhibit trigeminal nociceptive transmission | Sumatriptan (PO, SC, nasal), rizatriptan, eletriptan, zolmitriptan, naratriptan, almotriptan, frovatriptan | Contraindicated: CAD, uncontrolled HTN, hemiplegic migraine, basilar migraine, prior stroke.
+| Triptans | 5-HT1B/1D agonists → cranial vasoconstriction + inhibit trigeminal nociceptive transmission | Sumatriptan (PO, SC, nasal), rizatriptan, eletriptan, zolmitriptan, naratriptan, almotriptan, frovatriptan | Contraindicated: CAD, uncontrolled HTN, hemiplegic migraine, basilar migraine, prior stroke/TIA, peripheral vascular disease, vasospastic/Prinzmetal angina, pregnancy (relative).
 Cannot combine with DHE (24h gap).
 Rizatriptan dose ↓ with propranolol.
-Frovatriptan has longest half-life — useful for menstrual migraine |
+Frovatriptan has longest half-life — useful for menstrual migraine.
+Triptan + SSRI/SNRI: FDA 2006 warning of serotonin syndrome; real-world incidence very low; AHS 2010 position found insufficient evidence to limit co-prescribing |

-| Gepants | CGRP receptor antagonists (small molecules) | Ubrogepant, rimegepant | Can use in vascular disease (no vasoconstriction).
+| Gepants | CGRP receptor antagonists (small molecules) | Ubrogepant, rimegepant, zavegepant (Zavzpret — intranasal, FDA March 2023), atogepant (Qulipta — prevention) | No vasoconstriction; no triptan-like CAD/stroke contraindication — useful when triptans are contraindicated.
+Use clinical caution in active/unstable vascular disease (pivotal trials often excluded unstable CV disease; long-term high-risk data limited).
 Rimegepant also approved for prevention (every other day dosing).
+Atogepant approved for preventive use.
+Zavegepant is the first intranasal gepant.
 No serotonin syndrome risk |

 | Ditans | 5-HT1F agonist — NO vasoconstriction (does not activate 5-HT1B) | Lasmiditan | Schedule V — sedation, dizziness, driving restriction (8h).
-Safe in vascular disease.
-No triptan-like CV contraindications |
+No vasoconstriction; no triptan-like CV contraindication; use clinical caution in active/unstable vascular disease (limited data) |

 | NSAIDs | COX inhibition → prostaglandin reduction | Ibuprofen, naproxen, ketorolac IV | First-line for mild–moderate attacks.
 Ketorolac IV/IM useful in ER.
 Risk of MOH if used >15 days/month |